kiranjeet24/Daily-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 12-April-2022**
-##  Creating student groups in ERPnext
+##  Creating student groups in erpGuru
 1. Go to Student Group List and click on New.
 2. Group Based On: Select the basis on which you would like to create the student group.
 The three options available are:
    - Batch: List of all the students from within a specific batch will be fetched in this case.